-In working with you, I will aim to be creative in our conversations, using ideas drawn from drama, music, drawing or making.
+In working with you, I will aim to be reflective in our conversations and empathic to your needs .
 This, I find, can help the process of self-discovery, and can be really fulfilling to experience.

 I have experience working with: